 Stacey and Darren Thomson

-Stacey and her family moved into a 3-bedroom home at Clearview Rise in early September 2013.
+Stacey and her family moved into a 3-bedroom home at Clearview Rise.

 "Darren has been working at the Council Quarry at Roma for the last two years.
 We couldn’t afford the rents in Roma with one-bedroom units renting for $600 a week.